Decomposable and essentially univariate mass-action systems: Extensions of the deficiency one theorem: Reaction networks

 Hence, trajectories are confined to cosets of $K$ and $S$, respectively, that is, $x(t) \in x(0)+K \subseteq x(0) + S$.
 For positive $x' \in \R^n_>$, the sets $(x'+K) \subseteq (x'+S) \cap \R^n_>$ are called {\em kinetic} and {\em stoichiometric compatibility classes}, respectively.

 Finally, we introduce non-negative integer characteristics of a graph or a reaction network.
-In particular, let $l$ be the number of {\em components} of $G$ (not to be confused with $\ell$ defined below), let $t$ be the number of {\em terminal strong components}, and let $t'$ be the number of terminal strong components that are not singletons (consisting of one non-source vertex).
+In particular, let $l$ be the number of {\em components} of $G$ (not to be confused with $\ell$ defined below), let $t$ be the number of {\em \blue{absorbing} strong components}, and let $t'$ be the number of \blue{non-singleton absorbing} strong components.
 It is well known that

 which further implies

 Analogously,

 Most importantly, the (stoichiometric) {\em deficiency} is given by